Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/02-recipes/actions/addSugarJson.md

 This action allows you to make sure the current project has a `sugar.json` file.

-### Parameters

-Here's the parameters that you can pass to this action:

-{{> interface namespace='@coffeekraken.cli.node.add.interface.SCliAddSugarJsonParamsInterface' }}

 ### Example

 Here's an example of usage in a fictive recipe config file: